knative/eventing/docs/spec/channel.md

 ##### HTTP

-Channels MUST reject all HTTP event queueing requests with a method other than POST responding with HTTP status code `405 Method Not Supported`.
+Channels MUST reject all _initial event_ queueing requests with a method other than POST responding with HTTP status code `405 Method Not Supported`.
 Non-event queueing requests (e.g. health checks) are not constrained.

-The HTTP event queueing request's URL MUST correspond to a single, unique Channel at any given moment in time.
+The _initial event_ queueing request's URL MUST correspond to a single, unique Channel at any given moment in time.
 This MAY be done via the host, path, query string, or any combination of these.
 This mapping is handled exclusively by the Channel implementation, exposed via the Channel's `status.address`.
 If an HTTP event queueing request's URL does not correspond to an existing Channel, then the Channel MUST respond with `404 Not Found`.

-The Channel MUST respond with `202 Accepted` if the event queueing request is accepted by the server.
+The Channel MUST respond with `202 Accepted` if the _initial event_ queueing request is accepted by the server.

-If a Channel receives an event queueing request and is unable to parse a valid CloudEvent, then it MUST respond with `400 Bad Request`.
+If a Channel receives an _initial event_ queueing request and is unable to parse a valid CloudEvent, then it MUST respond with `400 Bad Request`.

 #### Output